mergermarket/rest-api-guidelines/Guidelines.md

 ```

 - Use [Consumer Driven Contracts](https://martinfowler.com/articles/consumerDrivenContracts.html) to increase confidence when making API changes.
 Libraries used within the company for this are [Pact](https://docs.pact.io/) and [Mockingjay](https://github.com/quii/mockingjay-server)

-# Query Guidelines
+- Ensure all input values are sanitized, this will allow easier comparisons. e.g. `"Value1 !== value1"`

+# Query, Sorting and Pagination

 - Query parameters with the same name but multiple values should be logically OR and be comma-separated under the same key in order to keep the URL compact.
   e.g. _show only reviews from German or Spanish wines_ [`http://localhost:10010/v1/reviews?countries=germany,spain`](http://localhost:10010/v1/reviews?countries=germany,spain)
 - Free text search should be accomplished by passing a `q` parameter containing the url encoded string to be searched.
   e.g. _show only reviews that mention "acidity"_ [`http://localhost:10010/v1/reviews?q=acidity`](http://localhost:10010/v1/reviews?q=acidity)

-# Sorting, Filtering and Pagination

 - Prefer the use of cursoring over pagination, unless there is a valid reason to do so
 - If using pagination instead of cursoring use `size` and `offset` parameters to define the bounds of the pages.
 If a `size` is not passed, fallback to a sensible default
-- If sorting, use `+` and `-` characters to determine field sort order. e.g. _show all reviews by their review score descending_ [`http://localhost:10010/v1/reviews?sort=+points`](http://localhost:10010/v1/reviews?sort=+points)
+- If sorting, use `+` and `-` characters to determine field sort order. e.g. _show all reviews by their review score descending_ [`http://localhost:10010/v1/reviews?sort=+points`](http://localhost:10010/v1/reviews?sort=%2Bpoints)
-- For more complex querying, for example using `<`, `>`, `!=`, or other logical operations, consider passing the query in the body of the request as illustrated in the [Elasticsearch API](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-body.html)
+- For more complex querying and sorting, for example using `<`, `>`, `!=`, or other logical operators, consider passing the query in the body of the request as illustrated in the [Elasticsearch API](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-body.html)
 - Consider including a correlation ID in the error response to allow the request to be traced through your system which can either be passed in as a request header or generated on the server by your client.
 [See example here](https://github.com/mergermarket/lead-admin/blob/359463927cca7b47837b8686ae716713597cdebf/src/server/middleware/correlation-id.ts)

 # Errors